audioscavenger/owncloud-LEMP/README.md

 It features Nginx + PHP-fpm instead of apache2 + PHP-cli.
 Current image size = 639MB instead of 1.17GB.

+### Usage
-It is currently best used as a **backend** as only HTTP is enabled.
+The *only* way that makes sense it to use it as a **backend**, as only HTTP is enabled by default.

+Using it as a frontend is possible with domain certificates but then how do you do to have more than one application listen to 80/443?
+This is not possible and requires either using ip aliasing on the host, or having different ports per container/application + a reverse proxy at the front, which defeats the purpose of enabling SSL in the container.

+### Notes
-Note: "LEMP" is a language abuse as MySQL is not included in this image.
+* "LEMP" is a language abuse as MySQL is not included in this image.

 # Features
 * **Superfast**